 See the Auto Cancellation Rule FAQ

-In accordance with Federal Travel Regulation (FTR) § 301-10.106, federal employees on official travel must choose the CPP contract carrier if the contract carrier fare is offered and has seats available.
+In accordance with FTR 301-10.106, federal employees on official travel must choose the City Pair contract carrier if the contract carrier fare is offered and has seats available.
 Travelers should utilize the contract carrier from the airport that offers established City Pair fares.
-If multiple sister airports (i.e. IAD, DCA, BWI are considered sister airports) offered on the city pair or a lower airfare is found, a traveler should always review its agencies internal travel policies to ensure they incorporate the use of both CPP contract and non-contract air carriers in a way that results in an overall cost savings to the Federal Government.
-In line with FTR § 301-10.107, your agency may authorize use of a fare other-than a contract city-pair fare when:
+If multiple sister airports (i.e. IAD, DCA, BWI are considered sister airports) offered on the city pair or a lower airfare is found, a traveler should always review its agency’s internal travel policies to ensure they incorporate the use of both CPP contract and non-contract air carriers in a way that results in an overall cost savings to the federal government.

 Because of the difference in displays, do not be alarmed if the prices reflected on an agency’s booking engine do not “match” the fares posted on the GSA City Pair Program website.

-Domestic fares posted on the City Pair website show the domestic price for the base fare, tax included but without segment, airport and security fees.
-International Airfares (City Pair) are shown as the base fare only.
-Exclusive of all fees and taxes.
+Domestic fares posted on the City Pair Program website show the domestic price for the base fare, tax included but without segment, airport and security fees.
+International fares are shown as the base fare only, exclusive of all fees and taxes.

-GSA cautions agencies that the purchase of contract fare tickets on behalf of contractors is a misuse of the CPP, and could jeopardize its future success.
+GSA cautions agencies that the purchase of contract fare tickets on behalf of contractors is a misuse of the CPP.

 In addition, invitational travel orders and the agency’s Centrally Billed Account (CBA) should not be issued or used to allow contractors access/use of Contract City Pair fares.